Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-The transit gateway is used to facilitate node redundancy for the Sophos Firewalls and BGP is used to communicate the routing information with the rest of the AWS infrastructure in the customer account.
+The transit gateway facilitates node redundancy for the Sophos Firewalls, and BGP communicates routing information with the rest of the AWS infrastructure in the customer account.

-Sophos Firewall is available from the AWS marketplace for both High Availability and Fault Tolerance methods of deployment, however in this document we will be focusing on Fault Tolerance (AA) deployment method.
+Sophos Firewall is available from the AWS marketplace for both High Availability and Fault Tolerance deployment methods; however, in this document, we will focus on the Fault Tolerance (AA) deployment method.

-It is recommended to deploy the Sophos Firewall nodes in a separate VPC for traffic management and routing purposes.
+Deploying the Sophos Firewall nodes in a separate VPC for traffic management and routing purposes is recommended.

-While it is certainly possible to deploy the firewalls into the same VPC as other backend workloads, it will require different instructions for the TGW attachment and route table creation.
-Hence feel free to contact your Sophos account representative if your setup requires a single VPC deployment.
+While deploying the firewalls into the same VPC as other backend workloads is possible, different instructions will be required for the TGW attachment and route table creation.
+So feel free to contact your Sophos account representative if your setup requires a single VPC deployment.

 Prerequisites